sixmen/stran/chrome/README.md

 ## Installation

-1. Open Firefox browser and navigate to `about:debugging`
+1. Open Chrome browser and navigate to `chrome://extensions`
-2. Click on "This Firefox" tab
+2. Enable "Developer mode" in the top right corner
-3. Click "Load Temporary Add-on" button
+3. Click "Load unpacked" button
-4. Select the `firefox/manifest.json` file from this repository
+4. Select the `chrome` directory from this repository

 ## How to Use